edmundhung/conform/docs/tutorial.md

 }
 ```

-Conform will trigger a [server validation](./validation.md#server-validation) to validate each field whenever user leave the input (i.e. `onBlur`).
+Conform will trigger a [server validation](./validation.md#server-validation) to validate each field whenever the user leaves the input (i.e. `onBlur`).
 It also focuses on the first invalid field on submit.

 ## Setting client validation